 Measure P is a general sales tax measure approved by the Victorville voters during the November 3, 2020 election.
-This one-cent sales tax will take effect on April 1, 2021 increasing Victorville’s sales tax rate from 7.75 percent to 8.75 percent.
+This one-cent sales tax took effect on April 1, 2021 increasing Victorville’s sales tax rate from 7.75 percent to 8.75 percent.

 Measure P is a local sales tax, so 100 percent of the revenue generated by this measure will go to the City of Victorville.
 Annual revenue generated by Measure P is projected to be $18.94 million for Fiscal Year 2021-22.